 "(1) Except as otherwise provided in this subdivision, the name, current mailing address, occupation, employer, and business of the filing person.
-Any person individual holding or seeking elected office for which residence is a qualification for office shall include a home address.
+Any person-individual holding or seeking elected office for which residence is a qualification for office shall include a home address.
 A judicial officer may use a current mailing address instead of the home address on the form required in this subsection.
 The judicial officer may also use the initials instead of the name of any unemancipated child of the judicial officer who also resides in the household of the judicial officer.
-If the judicial officer provides the initials of an unemancipated child, the judicial officer shall concurrently provide the name of the unemancipated child to the Commission.
+If the judicial officer shall concurrently provide the name of the unemancipated child to the Commission.
 The name of an unemancipated child provided by the judicial officer to the Commission shall not be a public record under Chapter 132 of the General Statutes and is privileged and confidential."